 The fundamental types of data that can be displayed in a map are features and imagery.
 Different types of layers have different capabilities.
-For example, publishing data in a CSV file creates a feature layer.
-Feature layers give you the ability to query and edit features in client applications and manage access to the actual data.
+For example, publishing data in a comma-separated values (CSV) file creates a feature layer.
+Using feature layers, you can query and edit features in client applications and manage access to the actual data.

 The data used in layers comes from a variety of sources.
 Some data sources are native to ArcGIS—for example, ArcGIS Online hosted services and ArcGIS Server services—while others are file-based data sources (such as CSV and XLS files) or open standards data sources (such as KML and OGC).

 Some web layers—such as feature layers and imagery layers—provide access to the underlying data, while others—such as tile layers and scene layers—are visualizations of the data, optimized for a particular use.
 You can host your data in ArcGIS Online or reference layers that reside on a GIS server.
 Publishing your data to ArcGIS Online allows you to host, or store, your data in ArcGIS Online by creating layers that represent this data.
 These layers are called hosted web layers.
 When you publish data as a hosted web layer, the layer contains the data.
 ArcGIS Online can host feature layers, tile layers, scene layers, and WFS layers.